xopto/mcdataset/README.md

 ## Links to the data files of the latest release

+Datasets are split into multiple files to reduce the download size and to allow partial downloads.
+The following table has the links to the dataset files of the latest release.
+A more detailed description of the individual datasets is given in the following section.

 | Dataset                                                       | Release file                                                                                                                                                                          | Description                                                                                  |
 |---------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------|
 |  [MCML comparison datasets](#mcml-comparison-datasets)        |                                                                                                                                                                                       |                                                                                              |